-Collectibles & Antiques: Guide To Unearthing Old And New Treasures In Kampong Gelam
+Collectibles & Antiques: Unearthing Treasures Old & New In Kampong Gelam

 Filled with heritage, arts and culture, Kampong Gelam is a treasure trove for those seeking cool collectables and antiques.
 The trick is knowing where to go; here’s where you can snag new and second-hand gems within the enclave.

 Tucked away on Jalan Pisang, Flame Vintage Store is a fashion-forward Gen X’s dream.
 The store hawks vintage apparel of all sorts, from grungy band tees to Ralph Lauren polo shirts and Prada windbreakers.
 Prices are very reasonable, so you can shop without breaking the bank.

 8 Jalan Pisang, Tel: +65 9382 6149

 Opening hours: Tue-Thu 2pm – 9pm; Fri-Sun 12pm – 9pm

 As its name suggests, this store carries a wide variety of authentic, handcrafted Turkish goods.
 Think intricate Aladdin-esque lamps, ornate handmade mosaic lights, artisanal kitchenware and even Mecca model art pieces.
 For culture lovers, check out their series of Turkish Ottoman Kayi Bork hats and Turkish Ottoman kilij swords.

 61 Bussorah Street, Tel: +65 9635 7644